Coal Mine Fires and Burning Refuse

 Depth of Fire: This application can be useful for mine fires which are deep below the ground surface.

-Multiple Burning Seams: This method is very useful where multiple burning seams are present.
+Multiple Burning Seams: This application is very useful where multiple burning seams are present.
 One properly engineered trench would provide a barrier for all seams below.

 Available Technology: This technology is the most recent of all the fire-fighting applications.
 Therefore, only a few larger construction companies have access to this equipment.